digitalstuart/kerry-online-farmers-market/README.md

 ### Features left to implement

-* As previously mentioned, the site is currently only set up to use a Stripe 'test card' - therefore, one of the most important features left to implement would be a 'real world' Stripe set-up, which could begin with all payments going to one place and sellers invoicing the website team for their payments, before a more robust system can be implemented whereby individual sellers get their money direct.
+* As previously mentioned, the site is currently only set up to use a Stripe 'test card' - therefore, one of the most important features left to implement would be a 'real world' Stripe set-up.
+This could begin with all payments going to one place and sellers invoicing the website team for their payments, before a more robust system can be implemented whereby individual sellers get their money direct.
 * When a user's 'purchase history' is shown on their **'Profile'** page, it would be preferable to have an **'Add to cart'** option directly available on the relevant products.
 A 'date purchased' field could also be useful for customers.
-* In future there would be a need to give the user the ability to filter the listed products with category types including, for example, type of product, name of seller, etc.
+* In future there would be a need to give users the ability to filter the listed products with category types including, for example, type of product, name of seller, etc.
 * As and when a substantial database of recipes has been added to the site, a *search* functionality could be added to this section.

 ## Technologies